ivankqw/mask-tracker/README.md

 ## How we built it
 Using [Telegram API](https://core.telegram.org/bots/api), we generated a token from **@BotFather**.
 For the code, it is mostly based on CommandHandler, Message Handler, ReplyKeyboardMarkup.

+## Try it out
+Our bot was deployed into Heroku.
+Try it out in [telegram](https://t.me/raffles4_bot).
+Credits to [Hao Hui](https://towardsdatascience.com/how-to-deploy-a-telegram-bot-using-heroku-for-free-9436f89575d2)

 ## Built by
 **Han Xiao Guang** xghan99@gmail.com